 Please note that we may need to retain certain information for recordkeeping purposes and/or to complete any transactions that you began prior to requesting a change or deletion.
 There may also be residual information that will remain within our databases and our records, which will not be removed.

 If you believe that we have not been able to assist with your complaint or concern, you have the right to make a complaint to the Information Commissioner’s Officer, at www.ico.org.uk/concerns/.

 Our site may, from time to time, contain links to and from the websites of third parties.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these websites.

 We will retain your data for as long as is permitted in light of the purposes for which it was collected.
 Where we no longer require your data for the purposes for which it was obtained, we will retain it for a period of time which reasonably allows us to comply with our legal and regulatory obligations or if retention is advisable in light of our legal position.
 Aggregated or anonymised data may be retained for longer.

 We will only send your data outside of the UK to:

 - Support and deliver the services outlined above.

 - Comply with a legal duty.

-If we do transfer information outside of the EEA, we will make sure that it is protected in the same way as if it was being used in the EEA.
+If we do transfer information outside of the UK to a country that is not considered an adequate territory, we will make sure that it is protected in the same way as if it was being used in the UK.
 We will use one of these safeguards: